Generic selectors

 After composite onlay cementation.

-Immediate post-treatment periapical obturation radiograph, showing confluence of the Middle mesial canal with the mesio-lingual canal and after cementation of the indirect composite onlay.
+Immediate post-treatment periapical obturation radiograph, showing confluence of the middle mesial canal with the mesio-lingual canal and after cementation of the indirect composite onlay.

 Figure 4a:

-Immediate post-treatment periapical obturation radiograph, showing confluence of the Middle mesial canal with the mesio-lingual canal and after cementation of the indirect composite onlay.
+Immediate post-treatment periapical obturation radiograph, showing confluence of the middle mesial canal with the mesio-lingual canal and after cementation of the indirect composite onlay.

 DISCUSSION